Roles and Permissions

 Direct Access

-You need to know how to create an authorization model and create a relationship tuple to grant a user access to an object.
-Learn more →
+Creating an authorization model and a relationship tuple can grant a user access to an object.
+To learn more, read about Direct Access

 OpenFGA Concepts